-Is it true that trees and flowers, like the beautiful one above, communicate with each other?
+Is it true that trees and flowers communicate with each other?
 What language do they use?

-The ocean-floors are full of filament-like structures formed by plants that produce electricity.
-More and more research begins to demonstrate that the key necessities for all life on earth is indeed electricity.
-Anything from shrubs, to ants, to birds, to people, harness energy via the transference of electrons.
-Some experts think that the very first cell-like organisms on earth channelled electricity from the seafloor using filament-shaped gardens.
+The ocean floors are full of filament like structures, formed by plants that produce electricity.
+Increasingly, research begins to demonstrate that the key necessities for all life on earth is indeed electricity.
+From shrubs, to ants, to birds, to people, anything harnesses energy via the transference of electrons.
+Some experts think that the very first cell like organisms on earth channelled electricity from the seafloor using filament-shaped gardens.

-Plants themselves of course do not use these electricity to power light bulbs.
+Of course, plants themselves do not use this electricity to power light bulbs.
 Research suggests that they generate the electricity to energize very sophisticated systems of communications.
-The decoding of the electric language among plants has started, not only deep down on the ocean-floor, but also among the passion flowers, the roses and the pine-trees.
+The decoding of the electric language among plants has started, not only deep down on the ocean floor, but also of the passion flowers, the roses and the pine-trees.

-The question arises; what happens with these natural lines of electric communication if they get exposed to artificial electric fields and signals?
-What are they doing with the radiation that is emitted from a phonecall?
+The question arises: what happens with these natural lines of electric communication if they get exposed to artificial electric fields and signals?
+What are they doing with the radiation that is emitted from a cell phone?